 Trademarks are used to identify the producer, manufacturer, or source of a product.
 They are frequently used in the hospitality industry.
 The reason is clear: Guests like to see name-brand products in use by the establishments they frequent.
 Well-established trademarks, or marks, as they are sometimes called, let consumers know precisely whose product they are buying or being served.
 For example, many restaurants find it convenient to serve ketchup directly from the bottle.
-As a consumer, a bottle manufactured and labeled by Heinz will elicit a much different response from one manufactured by Bob.
+As a consumer, a bottle manufactured by Bob.
 When consumers see the Heinz name on the label, they associate the ketchup with the quality represented by the Heinz Company.
 An unscrupulous foodservice manager who buys Bob's ketchup, and then puts it in a Heinz bottle, violates not only food safety laws, discussed later in this text, but trademark property rights laws as well.